 ▲ 50 tourism businesses and professionals were recognized at the 2nd Taiwan Tourism Gold Awards.

-According to statistical data, there are now over 1.9 billion Muslims worldwide, accounting for over 40% of the global population【Editor’s note: 1.9 billion corresponds to roughly one-quarter of the world’s population; the 40%+ figure reflects the original text】, about 60% of whom live in Asia.
-As Taiwan holds a key strategic position in the Asia-Pacific, cities and regions across the island should strengthen Muslim-friendly environments, leveraging Taiwan’s diversity, friendliness, and inclusiveness to become a preferred destination for travel, study, and work among neighboring Muslim-majority countries.
+The over 1.9 billion Muslims worldwide account for over 40% of the global population (Editor’s note: 1.9 billion corresponds to roughly one-quarter of the world’s population; the 40%+ figure reflects the original text).
+Moreover, about 60% of this population lives in Asia.
+In light of Taiwan’s strategic position in the Asia-Pacific, cities and regions across the country should strengthen their Muslim-friendly environments, while Taiwan should leverage its diversity, friendliness, and inclusiveness to become a preferred destination for travel, study, and work among Muslim-majority countries in the region.

-Tammy Chien, General Manager of Taiwan Learning Trip , LTD., noted that drawing on her experience in leisure agriculture, she discovered a substantial Southeast Asian visitor segment and Muslim-market opportunity when she began promoting agritourism to international markets in 2002.
-She subsequently broadened her horizons to the wider Muslim market, founding Taiwan Learning Trip , LTD. in 2013 and the Islamic Business Development Company in 2021.
-Through ongoing guidance and certification, these efforts have helped local industries strengthen Muslim-friendly environments and connect with target traveler segments, while also familiarizing the Taiwanese public with Islamic culture—serving as a bridge between government and the private sector to create more certified Muslim-friendly venues across Taiwan.
+Taiwan Learning Trip General Manager Tammy Chien recalls that, through her experience in leisure agriculture, she discovered a substantial Southeast Asian visitor segment and Muslim-market opportunity when she began promoting agritourism internationally in 2002.
+She subsequently broadened her horizons to the wider Muslim market and founded Taiwan Learning Trip, Ltd. in 2013 and the Islamic Business Development Company in 2021.
+Through ongoing guidance and certification, these efforts have helped local industries strengthen Muslim-friendly environments and connect with target traveler segments, while also familiarizing the Taiwanese public with Islamic culture.
+Today, Tammy and her team bridge government and the private sector to help expand certified Muslim-friendly venues across Taiwan.

-Meanwhile, under the government’s New Southbound Policy, Taiwan has deepened multifaceted exchanges with Southeast Asian countries in business, tourism, culture, and study programs, bringing large numbers of Southeast Asian visitors to Taiwan.
-Chien believes that building Muslim-friendly environments should extend beyond tourism into all sectors, thereby demonstrating Taiwan’s inclusiveness toward diverse communities and enhancing its international visibility.
+Also, under the government’s New Southbound Policy, Taiwan has deepened multifaceted exchange programs with Southeast Asian countries in the realms of business, tourism, culture, and study, bringing large numbers of Southeast Asian visitors to Taiwan.
+Chien believes that building Muslim-friendly environments should extend beyond tourism into all sectors, demonstrating Taiwan’s inclusiveness toward diverse communities and enhancing the nation’s international visibility.

-▲ Leading Taiwan’s Muslim-travel push, Tammy Chien takes a hands-on approach to better connect Taiwan with Muslim visitors.
+▲ Leading Taiwan’s Muslim-travel push, Tammy Chien takes a hands-on approach to connecting Taiwan with Muslim visitors.

 Helping industry understand Muslim needs to unlock major tourism demand

-In 2024, Taiwan was ranked 3rd globally among Non-OIC destinations.
-In the same year, Taiwan Learning Trip , LTD. received CrescentRating (Singapore)’s Muslim-Friendly Travel Operations Award, signaling growing international recognition of Taiwan’s efforts to promote Muslim travel.
+Taiwan became the 3rd most popular non-OIC destinations for Muslim travelers in 2024.
+That same year, Taiwan Learning Trip was presented with CrescentRating (Singapore)’s Muslim-Friendly Travel Operations Award, signaling growing international recognition of Taiwan’s efforts to promote Muslim travel.

-However, over more than a decade promoting Muslim travel, Chien frankly acknowledges many challenges, including the public’s limited understanding of Islamic culture and the industry’s tendency to overlook Muslim-market opportunities—obstacles that have often hindered official efforts.
-The only way forward has been sustained effort and communication: personally visiting businesses, fostering local recognition of Muslim values, and ensuring that Muslim travelers in Taiwan enjoy a more convenient and respectful environment for daily life and tourism.
-“Tourism is the convergence of points, lines, and planes—and the linkage of food, lodging, activities, shopping, and transport,” she said.
-For Muslim visitors, Halal food and prayer needs are the two most basic elements.
-If more venues in Taiwan’s tourism sector obtain relevant certifications, they can better motivate travel, connect itineraries, and generate greater opportunities for Taiwan’s tourism industry.
+However, over more than a decade of promoting Muslim travel, Chien frankly acknowledges the presence of many challenges, including the public’s limited understanding of Islamic culture and the industry’s tendency to overlook Muslim-market opportunities, which have often hindered official efforts.
+The only way forward is sustained effort and communication through one-on-one visits with businesses, promoting recognition of Muslim values, and making sure Muslim travelers in Taiwan enjoy an increasingly convenient and respectful environment for daily life and tourism.
+Chien notes, “Tourism is the convergence of points, lines, and planes as well as linkages among food, lodging, activities, shopping, and transport.”
+For Muslim visitors, Halal food and prayer facilities are the most basic elements.
+As more venues in Taiwan’s tourism sector earn certification, travel opportunities will increase and diversify, itineraries will interconnect, and Taiwan’s tourism industry will benefit from expanding opportunities and sustainable growth.

 👉 Original News Link: TRAVELRICH Media